openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 Make sure your shades are visible in the PowerView app before attempting discovery.

 The binding can automatically discover the PowerView hub.
-The discovery process can be started by pressing the refresh button in the PaperUI Inbox.
+The discovery process can be started by pressing the refresh button in the Main Configuration UI Inbox.
 However you can also manually create a (bridge) thing for the hub, and enter the required configuration parameters (see Thing Configuration below).
 If the configuration parameters are all valid, the binding will then automatically attempt to connect to the hub.
 If the connection succeeds, the hub will indicate its status as Online, otherwise it will show an error status.